meysubb/meysubb.github.io/_posts/2016-08-21-MLB-Standings-Scrape.md

 week_record #prints week_record
 ```

-The code above, filters the overall_standings data frame for the last two sundays of interest.
+The code above, filters the overall_standings data frame for the last two Sundays of interest.
 In this case it filters the previous data between 8/14 and 8/21.
 The output is as follows.

 ```
        y     m     d    Tm     W     L  W.L.
 GB    RS    RA pythW.L.